pingcap/docs/sql-statements/sql-statement-import-into.md

 ### WithOptions

 You can use `WithOptions` to specify import options and control the data import process.
-For example, to execute the import asynchronously in the backend, you can enable the `DETACHED` mode for the import by adding the `WITH DETACHED` option to the `IMPORT INTO` statement.
+For example, to execute the import of data files asynchronously in the backend, you can enable the `DETACHED` mode for the import by adding the `WITH DETACHED` option to the `IMPORT INTO` statement.

 The supported options are described as follows: